 The review deadlines for academic year 2017-18: Oct.
 13th, 2017 and Mar.
 2nd, 2018.
 No exceptions will be made to these deadlines.

-Submit your application as a pdf with this file name only: [Applicant Name], CAPS Seed Grant application.
+Submit your application as a pdf with this file name only: Last Name, First Name - Seed Grant app.
 The application may run 1-3 pages maximum and must include a detailed budget.
+Please include your name in the document, and your department.
 No CVs or letters of recommendation are required; if the reviewers need additional information the applicant will be notified.
 Email your applications to: firstname.lastname@example.org.

 CAPS Seed Grant application questions to consider as you formulate your proposal (address as applicable):